How to Become a TV Producer in 5 Steps

 Step 4: Obtain Employment at a TV Station or Film Studio

 The major TV and film production centers are located in New York and Los Angeles.
 However, you're likely to encounter the keenest competition for jobs in either locale.
 Entry-level production assistant positions in the cable access and local TV stations in smaller cities around the U.S. may be easier to secure.
 The broader your technical knowledge and the more tasks you can perform competently, the better your employment prospects will be.

 Step 5: Produce Your First TV Show or TV Movie

 The first show or movie you successfully guide from inception to air improves your chances of winning approval for the next project and the one after that.
 The U.S. Bureau of Labor Statistics (BLS) projects that growth in demand for programming content will be strongest for subscription and cable TV broadcasting and in online, mobile and interactive media (www.bls.gov).

-In 2008 the broadcasting industry employed about 27,200 producers and directors.
-Employment figures don't reflect the number of producers who were between projects when data was collected.
-From 2008-2018 employment was expected to increase 4.7% to 28,480.
+According to the BLS, there were about 152,400 producers and directors employed in 2018 (www.bls.gov).
+From 2018-2028, employment was expected to increase 5%.
 Industry consolidation will be an inhibiting factor to growth.
-Salary.com reports that as of September 2011 you could have potentially earned a median annual salary of $49,938 as a producer.
+The BLS reports that as of May 2018, you could have potentially earned a median annual salary of $71,680 as a producer or director.

 What Are Some Related Alternative Careers?